Flax Art Supply Stores: Collaborative branding

-Harvey Flax, who in 1949 was just entering the Los Angeles Flax business to work with his father Meyer, commissioned a young designer named Louis Danziger to create a new trademark.
+In 1952, Harvey Flax from the Los Angeles based Flax business, commissioned a young designer named Louis Danziger to create a new trademark.
 The logo was originally intended to support a private label program for a new formula of pressure sensitive rubber cement, but soon thereafter the 'F' was adopted and shared with the other Flax businesses across the country as a unifying branding element.

 Danziger is one of the most respected graphic designers in America, distinguished by the AIGA award in 1998 for "standards of excellence over a lifetime of work".
 He has done work for Microsoft, General Lighting, and A & M Records among others, and went on to teach at his alma mater, Art Center College of Design.
 In his approach to design, Danziger’s goal was in “taking a minimal amount of material and a minimal amount of effort-nothing wasted-to achieve maximum impact.”

 Featured in the book American Modernism: graphic design 1920–1960, the authors state “The ‘F’ is simply constructed, bold in weight and adaptable to many applications.”
 The Flax 'F' is in the permanent design collection of the Museum of Modern Art.

 From the early 1960s–1980, the Flax entities shared in the production and distribution of a commercial catalog that utilized Danziger's 'F'.
 The art supply catalog averaged 150 pages and featured thousands of items.
 More than 70 years later, the different Flax locations still use the original logo, though with some variations.